jeroen94704/heatermeterredux/README.md

 # HeaterMeter Redux

 @CapnBry created the original HeaterMeter temperature controller for Kamado BBQ's.
-This is a placeholder for a redux of that design.
+This is a placeholder for a new design I am working on.

 # License